Why Fans Love Gilmore Girls

 There are still too few stories about the real nature of high school cliques, even though there are plenty of black-and-white mean girls in literature.

-5. A SHOW WITH FEMALE PROTAGONISTS ISN’T NECESSARILY ALL THAT ACCEPTING OF WOMEN
+5. A SHOW WITH FEMALE MAIN CHARACTERS ISN’T ALWAYS ACCEPTING OF WOMEN

 In one of the earlier seasons, Luke is disgusted by a woman breastfeeding her baby in his cafe.
 Sure, Luke is disgusted by all sorts of things: children in general and mobile phones in particular.
 This makes for an interesting plot line when it turns out he has a 12 year old daughter.
 But the joking way in which Lorelai and Rory react to Luke’s disgust make them borderline complicit.
 Since there is plenty feminist of discrimination of women breastfeeding in public, anyone au fait with the disconnect between utility and the fetishization of the female breast may well feel uncomfortable with this particular scene.